-I’ve always had an entrepreneurial spirit, but somewhere between high school and college I convinced myself that life would be ‘safer’ and I would be ‘better off’ if I went on to work for a prestigious company.
-After graduating with a degree in Business and Marketing from Cornell University, I spent the next few years working for many prestigious companies and organizations in NYC, including McKinsey & Company, Citibank, W Hotels and New York University.
+After graduating with a degree in Business & Marketing from Cornell University, I spent the next few years working for many well known companies in NYC, including McKinsey, Citibank, Starwood Hotels and New York University.

 I started to research and learn as much as I could, ordering t-shirt samples and coming up with design ideas.
-Well, since I was really not a designer, I decided to do t-shirts with only words, not graphics.
+Since graphic design was not my strong suit, I decided to do t-shirts with only words, not graphics.
 That way I could still have control over every aspect of running my business and do it all myself (which was not such a good idea, as I soon learned).

-So, about a month before my son was born, Tees For Change, a line of inspirational and eco-friendly tees, was also born.
 I was slowly learning about the t-shirt industry and reached out to a lot of already-successful t-shirt entrepreneurs to ask them for advice.
-Most were very generous with their time and with sharing their knowledge, which I definitely appreciated.
-I felt like I had so many mentors to guide me along the way.
+Some were very generous with their time and with sharing their knowledge, which I definitely appreciated.
+I attribute a lot of my success to learning from others who were where I wanted to be!

 Needless to say, I could have done things better, but I was grateful to have learned all the lessons that I did (even though some were very expensive and time-consuming lessons).